INDUCTING NEW MEMBERS

 i.
 Within a couple of weeks after semester starts, chapter president informs advisor to attain the list of eligible undergraduate and graduate students (see eligibility requirements below).
 Advisor obtains the list from administrative secretary and provides it to the president.

 ii.
-Presidents calls a chapter meeting to vote on the suitability of each eligible students to be invited to become PTS members and finalizes the final list of candidates.
+President calls a chapter meeting to vote on the suitability of each eligible students to be invited to become PTS members and finalizes the final list of candidates.

 iii.
 The chapter corresponding secretary sends out emails to candidates for an informational meeting for the prospective initiates where the scope and mission of Pi Tau Sigma is presented to the students.
 If keys and plaques are utilized, they are distributed and the initiation fee is collected from students that are interested in joining.
 A suitable date of initiation is set.
 Candidates are instructed to polish their keys, varnish their plaque and attach the key on it.
 Chapters may employ set requirements that candidates need to fulfill to earn the right to be initiated.

-iv.
-In completing the registration form it is paramount to download the form from the website and complete it following all the instructions on the form.
+vi.
+In completing the registration form, it is paramount to download the form from the website and complete it following all the instructions on the form.
 It is essential, to have the initiates enter their non-university emails on the form.
-The completed form needs to be emailed to the national secretary no later than 10 days from the date of the initiation.
+The completed form needs to be emailed to the national secretary, no later than 10 days from the date of the initiation.
 A paper copy of the registration form along with a check for the total amount is mailed to the national Secretary-Treasurer within 30 days from the day of the ceremony.

-v.
-If the date of the initiation is set and you are certain that all initiates are committed to become members, you may complete the registration form and email it to the national secretary for processing, ahead of the initiation.
+viii.
+If the date of the initiation is set, and you are certain that all initiates are committed to become members, you may complete the registration form and email it to the national secretary for processing, ahead of the initiation.
 If this happens at least two weeks before the initiation date, you will be able to receive the certificates and membership cards in time to distribute at the end of the ceremony.
+In these instances, the chapter should avoid adding or subtracting initiates from the original list submitted.

 1. Members in this organization shall consist of three classes, namely: Undergraduate, Graduate and Honorary.
 Members are permanently classified upon their initiation.